 ACROPOLIS REDUX: Caryatid & Frieze at ASCSAWhere: American School of Classical Studies AthensWhen: 18 May to 14 July 2019Why Go: An emblematic photo exhibition

 The American School of Classical Studies at Athens (ASCSA) presents Acropolis Redux – an exhibition of two groups of photographs which share a common theme – how the sculptures which adorned the temples on the Acropolis in the 5th century BC were disseminated in the modern world and became models for western art.
 Caryatid focuses…

-HI-TECH INVENTIONS OF THE ANCIENT GREEKSWhere: Kotsanas Museum of Ancient Greek TechnologyWhen: March & April 2019Why Go: Discover contributions made to technology by the ancient Greeks
+HI-TECH INVENTIONS OF THE ANCIENT GREEKSWhere: Kotsanas Museum of Ancient Greek TechnologyWhen: June to July 2019Why Go: Discover contributions made to technology by the ancient Greeks

 The Museum of Ancient Greek Technology is the newest museum opening in Athens, founded by Kostas Kotsanas, that represents cutting edge technology from ancient Greece.
 This permanent exhibition space features hundreds of objects and fully-functioning replicas made by Kotsanas, using the same methods and materials as the originals.
 Housed in a historic Art Nouveau building,…